 Was Saint Nicholas a real person?
-Actually, he was!
-Find out about the history of St. Nicholas (and St. Nicholas Day) as well as his ties to Santa Claus!
+Is he the true Santa Claus and Father Christmas?
+Find out about the history of St. Nicholas Day as well as (leave out those shoes!).

 Saint Nicholas Day: The Feast of Sinterklaas

 At the beginning of the Advent season is St. Nicholas Day (December 6 or December 19 on the Julian calendar).

 St. Nicholas was a bishop who was known for his good deeds, especially for the needy and children.
 He often gave generously and anonymously (without anyone knowing the gifts were from him).
 Nicholas was officially recognized as a saint in the 800s and in the 1200s Catholics in France began celebrating Bishop Nicholas Day on December 6.

 Many countries in Europe celebrate the Feast of Sinterklaas—also known as St. Nicholas—starting on the 5th of December, the eve of the day, by sharing candies, chocolate letters, small gifts, and riddles.
 Children put out their shoes with carrots and hay for the saint’s horse the evening prior, hoping St. Nicholas will exchange them for small gifts.
 (Sound familiar?)